mesanine/www/mesanine/content/getting-started/index.md

 # Welcome To Mesanine!

 Mesanine is a container oriented Linux distribution for running a diverse range of workloads on [Apache Mesos](https://mesos.apache.org).
-It designed to be minimal, secure, and simple to manage.
-It is built from the ground up with the [LinuxKit](https://github.com/linuxkit/linuxkit) platform from the [Moby](https://github.com/moby/tool) project.
+It is designed to be minimal, secure, and simple to manage.
+Mesanine is built from the ground up with the [LinuxKit](https://github.com/linuxkit/linuxkit) platform from the [Moby](https://github.com/moby/tool) project.
 We are actively looking for feedback and contributors!
 Please feel free to open up an [issue](https://github.com/mesanine/mesanine/issues) on Github.

 **Mesanine is still in very early stages of development, and not yet suitable for real world use!**